Best Renewable Energy Stocks (2026)

 Do renewable energy stocks pay dividends?

 Some do, particularly the more utility-like names.
 NextEra Energy yields around 4.3% and offers steady dividend growth alongside a massive renewable generation pipeline.
 Brookfield Renewable, Hannon Armstrong, and certain green-focused REITs also pay meaningful income.
 Growth-focused renewable stocks (manufacturers, equipment providers, pre-cash-flow projects) typically don't — they reinvest in capacity expansion.
 Combining dividend payers with growth names is one way to balance income with capital appreciation in a renewable-focused portfolio.
+Use Ziggma's dividend tracker to monitor yield and income across your renewable holdings in one view.

 How should investors build renewable energy exposure?